appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-adding-schema-actions.md

 Thus, following the above process you can successfully add schemas, by importing the complex objects and complex object collections as schemas for your application.

-### Editing & Deleting Schemas in an Application node of Process flow
+### Editing & Deleting Schemas in an Application node of processflow

 (A) To `Edit Schema`, do the following steps: